boldbi/bold-bi-docs/docs/site-administration/dashboard-settings/show-or-hide-get-embed-code-option.md

 This section describes how to show or hide the Get Embed Code option for dashboards and widgets in the dashboard settings on the administration page.

-> **NOTE:** This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.

 ## Get Embed Code for Dashboards

 1. By default, the `show Get Embed Code for dashboards` option is enabled on the dashboard settings page.